Boaz-Yin/BMVC21----Corrosion-Image-Data-Set-for-Automating-Scientific-Assessment-of-MaterialsCorrosion-Image-/ReadMe.txt

 --------------these are example submission scripts to TEST the models, provided are the scripts which run the best performing augmentations provided in the paper

 ------testing
+------RUN these .py files while in the testing/ directory
 ----------configs
 --------------yaml configuration files for all models, similar to other configs folder
 ----------pytorch_image_classification